tonkla/server-bootstrap/README.md

 # Debian-based Server Bootstrap

-This script is an 2009 DevOps, now I have utilized container-based deployment.
+This script is a 2009 DevOps, now I have utilized container-based deployment.

 ## Steps